gangz/Tetris/IoP_Tetris.md

 17. Now change the Shape in Game to a placement.

 18. Erase the area of Tetris in GUI to make it like move.
-(TODO)
+    Done
+19. Then the shape can be moved left or right.